aimclub/FEDOT/docs/source/fedot/features/chain_json.rst

 How to save fitted models and interpreting the chain in JSON format
 ===================================================================

-FEDOT works mainly with the *'Chain'* object, which is a chain of models.
+FEDOT works mainly with the *'Pipeline'* object, which is a chain of models.
 For more convenient use of the framework, we provide the ability to upload and download chains, and their models for further editing, visual representation, or data transfer.
 Here are some simple steps to export